Bubble-Protocol/bubble-sdk/README.md

 Off-chain storage services can be public or private, centralised or decentralised.

 The protocol allows each storage service to essentially function as a generic host for any bubble, allowing a single service to provide off-chain storage for any type of Web3 application.
-Service providers can choose whether to provide an open, public service or a private service restricted to specific users, like customers or employees of a company.
+Service providers can choose whether to provide an open, public service - like the [Bubble Private Cloud](https://vault.bubbleprotocol.com) - or a private service restricted to specific users, like customers or employees of a company.

 Off-chain storage services can be implemented easily using the [Server Library](./packages/server/).